moacir-rodrigues-petry/bc2/README.md

 ---

+#### Getting Help

-🚨 **Note:** Facing any issues during the process, try to understand what Copilot is struggling with and provide it with the necessary context.
-If you are still facing issues, please reach out to the team for assistance.
+🚨 **Note:** If you encounter any issues during the setup or development process, first review the instructions and ensure all required files are attached to the Copilot Agent Mode.
+If Copilot is not providing the expected results, try to clarify your request or provide additional context.
+For persistent problems, don't hesitate to reach out to the team for support.

 ---

+##### Module 3 - Implementing Automated Test Coverage

+TBD

+##### Module 4 - Implementing GitHub Actions

+TBD